siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 004 No Sources or Sinks.md

 This is the source-free continuity statement itself: no added creation term, no added destruction term, only transport.
 The next question is different.
-It is not whether the flow balances locally, but what shape the reorganization of energy takes when understood as a complete process rather than region by region numerical accounting. $\mathbf{S}$ handles the accounting: how much energy crosses a surface, and in what direction.
-Even taken as a whole, this does not yet reveal the structure of that transport, as the next chapters will show.
+It is not whether energy moves from one region to a neighboring region, but what shape the reorganization of energy takes when understood as a complete process rather than region by region numerical accounting.
+Although $\mathbf{S}$ handles a directional accounting of how energy is transported, even taken as a whole it does not yet reveal the structure of that transport, as the next chapters will show.

-This book studies the source-free case.
-That choice is sufficient for the reconstruction that follows, and it does not preclude fundamental sources or sinks.
-It says only that they do not appear necessary for recovering known physics.

-The next step is to consider the source-free case in empty space and ask what forms of transport it permits.
+We next consider the transport of energy across empty space.